guysqr/release-machine-workshop/part-two.md

 cd release-machine
 ```

-Then you will need to run
+### Project structure

+Release Machine follows the standard SAM project structure, and includes the following files and folders:

+- functions - Code for the application's Lambda functions
+- statemachine - Definition for the state machine that orchestrates the release workflow
+- template.yaml - A template that defines the application's AWS resources

+### How it works

+The SAM template `template.yaml` declares the AWS resources we'll be using, including Step Functions state machines, Lambda functions and DynamoDB tables (used to log releases and pipeline execution state).

+[SAM templates](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) are essentially a special kind of CloudFormation template that allows you to use shorthand constructs that get processed into "normal" CloudFormation during deployment.

+The state machine JSON file is written in [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html).
+The Amazon States Language is a JSON-based, structured language used to define your state machine, a collection of states, that can do work (Task states), determine which states to transition to next (Choice states), stop an execution with an error (Fail states), and so on.

+## Let's Build!

+Let's get this party started.
+Time to run

 ```
 sam build
 ```

-If that worked correctly it will prompt you to do a guided deployment.
+If that worked correctly it will prompt you to do a _guided deployment_.
 You should use guided mode the first time to set various parameters, but after that you can drop the `--guided` bit off.

 I suggest you use the same defaults I have set here.